shubamraina/nomad/website/README.md

 # Nomad Documentation Website

 This subdirectory contains the entire source for the [Nomad Website](https://nomadproject.io/).
-This is a [NextJS](https://nextjs.org/) project, which builds a static site from these source files.
+This is a [NextJS](https://nextjs.org/) project, which builds a static site from these source files

 <!--
   This readme file contains several blocks of generated text, to make it easier to share common information